2019/20 Woodford Folk Festival

 This bond will be refunded in January if you leave your site in its initial pristine state.

-The bond will be refunded into the nominated bank account supplied on the online application once stall management staff have inspected your site.
+The bond will be refunded into the nominated bank account supplied on the online application form once stall management staff have inspected your site.

 The Stalls Management Team will inspect your site once you leave the festival.
 It is important that your site is checked thoroughly; this includes screws, nails & cable ties.